Kapgate/M1_Application_Diary-management-system/5_Report/README.md

 In this project first you enter the passwor the enter date then you will see the hrs.
 Then add note.
- # In the Requirements folder you can se the al the features and SWOT analysis ans all.
+ # In the Requirements folder you can se the al the features and SWOT analysis and all.
  # In Architecture folder you will find structural and behavioral diagram of project.
  # In Implementation folder the code of project ,tests,makefie and multifile aare there,
  # In Test plan and output there are commands are given.